Music, BM

 The undergraduate music therapy program provides the required academic and clinical coursework necessary to become professionally certified as a music therapist.
 The program, which is approved by the American Music Therapy Association, prepares students to pass the Certification Board for Music Therapists national exam, which is required for entry-level music therapy positions.

-In addition to the learning outcomes listed above, all graduates of the Bachelor of Music in music therapy will display the following.
+In addition to the learning outcomes previously listed, all graduates of the Bachelor of Music in music therapy will display the following.

 • Functional musical and arranging skills in voice, keyboard, guitar, and percussion to accompany self and group singing, with a basic repertory of traditional, folk, and popular songs in several keys, with and without written music.